 Avoid sounding negative or playing the victim.
 Focus on why your skills will be of more value to your new employer.

 5. The Company is in Economic Difficulties

 This is a rational reason for leaving your job.
-However it is necessary to provide proof such as unpaid salaries, no increases, lay-offs, no new resources.
+However it is necessary to provide proof such as:

 Where there is little hope that a company will improve profitability it is logical to try and find employment elsewhere.
 Try to avoid sweeping descriptions such as "failing" or "bankrupt" and rather use specifics.

 1. Family Reasons